-We - as for 2013/2014 - continuously test and keep our focus on sourcing fabrics that comply to Oeco Tex 100 or EU Flower label.
+We - as for 2014/2015 - continuously test and keep our focus on sourcing fabrics that comply to Oeko Tex 100 or EU Flower label.
+Besides this, a significant share of our products has been certified against Oeko Tex 100.

 Anti Corruption: